Geoff’s Wedding

 And they have another smoke break.
 Seven cigarettes get smoked for every tattoo.

-I don't recognize their current branding, so it's been around for a while, I think.
+what did you guys think of the coffee it is uh first off once over has been i recognize this sign i don't recognize their current branding branding, so it's been around for a while, I think.

 I would give it like an eight.
-Yeah.
+Yeah, I really enjoyed my iced coffee.

-I really enjoyed my iced coffee.
 I love the branding even more.
+The branding's cool.

-Like at first, I was like, oh, this is awesome.
+Like, at first, I was like, oh, this is awesome.
 Then it was like, oh, no, this is terrible.

-And I was like, no, wait, it's really good.
+It was like, no, wait, it's really good.
 No, wait, it's not.

-You feel like kombucha girl.
+You're like kombucha girl.
 Yeah.

 Now that it's settled,